The City by the Bay, Paris of the West

 - Union Square-Financial District

--Ferry Building Embarcadero.
-A nice picture is with a F tram coach at the front.
+-Ferry Building Embarcadero A nice picture is with an old F tram coach passing by the front.

 -Transamerica Pyramid Pretty much the most iconic building representing the city itself.
 Seen in every movie shot in San Francisco.